Fitus/Zaloha.sh/DOCUMENTATION.md

 &lt;sourceDir&gt; and &lt;backupDir&gt; can be on different filesystem types if the filesystem limitations are not hit.
-Such limitations are (e.g. in case of ext4 -&gt; FAT32): not allowed characters in filenames, filename uppercase conversions, file size limits, etc.
+Such limitations are (e.g. in case of ext4 -&gt; FAT): not allowed characters in filenames, filename uppercase conversions, file size limits, etc.

 No writing on either directory may occur while Zaloha runs (no file locking is